Generate depth contours

 Input matrix

 This field has been added in Hydromagic version 10.1.
 It just shows the matrix which has been selected to generate contour lines from.
-By clicking the "Properties..." button, next to the name of the matrix, you can show it's properties, like depth or elevation range and the spacing used to generated the matrix.
+Click the 'Properties...' button next to the name of the matrix to show its properties, such as depth or elevation range and the spacing used to generate the matrix.

 Click the "Properties..." button to show more information.